TalonGrayson/hero-ogler/README.md

 ### How to Use
 - Extract the zip into a convenient folder.
 It doesn't really matter where.
-- Run Install.bat and follow the prompts
+- Run HeroOgler.bat - you'll need to run this as an administrator the first time (or any time you need to install GLIntercept).
+This is because the batch file creates an OGLE folder in the appropriate place.
-- When you want to capture something, run Launch.bat
+- Once everything is installed, if you want to capture something, just run HeroOgler.bat
+- If HeroOgler detects an issue with your OGLE setup, it will try to fix it.
 - Once you're in the game, use Shift + Ctrl + L to capture the frame

 ### Additional